 The Cypress tree, and by default the essential oil, will always represent Italy in my heart.
 This tall, graceful stoic tree is a quintessential symbol of the Tuscan countryside.
 In 1990 I had the privilege to spend a week in Tuscany touring wineries with my sister and brother-in-law who worked for a large wine import company in Maryland.
-We stayed in spectacular multi-million dollar villas owned by the Tuscan vinterns.
+We stayed in spectacular multi-million dollar villas owned by the Tuscan vintners.
 We enjoyed sumptuous meals on balconies overlooking stunning panoramas of the rolling Tuscan countryside, and everywhere stood the statuesque Cypress trees lining roads and surrounding graveyards.
 I can no longer pick up a bottle of Cypress essential oil without returning to Italy, even if just for a moment.

-Geographical Source: Spain, France, Italy and Morocco
+Geographical Source: Spain, France, Italy, and Morocco

 Plant Part: The essential oil is expressed by steam distillation of the cones, twigs and leaves

 Oil Characteristics: Cypress essential oil has a fresh, woody, somewhat masculine aroma.
 The oil is colorless to very pale yellow in color.
 Viscosity is watery.

 - Alleviates inflammation

 - Decongestant – reduces nasal mucus production and swellingGreat for calming spasms, especially coughing